Youngstown State Penguins: Women's basketball

 The Youngstown State women’s basketball team began competing as an official member of the athletic department in the 1975-76 season under Head Coach Joyce Ramsey.
 Ramsey coached the Penguins for seven seasons and retired with a .694 winning percentage (93-41), the best of the program’s seven coaches.

 Ed DiGregorio was hired as head coach prior to the 1983-84 season and remained in the same position for 20 years.
 He led the Penguins to 320 wins, six 20-win seasons and three NCAA tournaments – in 1996, 1998 and 2000.
 The 1998 team finished with a 28-3 record and beat Memphis in the opening round of the NCAA tournament for the program’s first postseason victory.

 Following the 1999-2000 season, the fifth consecutive season with at least 20 wins, Youngstown State went 12 straight seasons without a winning record.
 It was the only winless team in college basketball during the 2009–10 season.
 Behind Horizon League Coach of the Year Bob Boldon and Honorable Mention All-American Brandi Brown, YSU had a 23-10 record in 2013 and was selected to the 2013 WNIT.
 Current head coach John Barnes led the program back to the WNIT and a 21-11 record in 2014-15.
+In his first 10 years, Barnes has amassed a 170-130 record.